Note: The executable files below are located in $GOPATH/bin. If the environment variables are not configured, you can manually specify the path.

 }

-After spending a long time writing it, I couldn't make it work, so I gave up...
-If any readers have knowledge about it, I hope you can enlighten me in the comments.
+After writing for a long time, I still couldn't succeed, so I gave up...
+If any readers have knowledge about this, I hope you can share your insights in the comments.

-I hope to see detailed generics documentation from the Go team soon!
+I hope to see detailed official documentation on generics in Go as soon as possible!